BrianWhelanDublin/milestone-project-4/README.md

 - Customer details.
   - Newsletter Subscribers
-    - Contains the email of users who have signed up to the newsletter.
+    - Contains the email of users who have signed up for the newsletter.
   - Messages.
     - Contains the details of the messages from the contact form.

 - Shop
   - Order
-    - Contains details of the customers orders, their details and the items they've ordered.
+    - Contains details of the customer's orders, their details, and the items they've ordered.
   - Orderline item
     - Items for the customer order the quantity and total.